Binish-1204/IOT--Smart-Irrigation-System/README.md

 - Environment Sensing: Utilizes a DHT11 sensor for a complete overview of the plant's ambient conditions.

 # Hardware Components
-Component                        Role in Project
+Component:                      Role in Project

-NodeMCU ESP8266                  The brain of the system; connects to Wi-Fi and controls components.
+NodeMCU ESP8266:                 The brain of the system; connects to Wi-Fi and controls components.

-DHT11 Sensor                     Measures ambient air temperature and humidity.
+DHT11 Sensor    :                 Measures ambient air temperature and humidity.

-Soil Moisture Sensor             Detects the moisture level in the soil.
+Soil Moisture Sensor:             Detects the moisture level in the soil.

-5V Relay Module                  A safe switch to control the high-voltage solenoid valve with the low-voltage NodeMCU.
+5V Relay Module      :            A safe switch to control the high-voltage solenoid valve with the low-voltage NodeMCU.

-24V Solenoid Valve               The valve that physically opens or closes to control water flow.
+24V Solenoid Valve    :           The valve that physically opens or closes to control water flow.

-24V Power Adapter                An external power supply specifically for the solenoid valve.
+24V Power Adapter      :          An external power supply specifically for the solenoid valve.

-Breadboard                       For creating and organizing the prototype circuit.
+Breadboard          :             For creating and organizing the prototype circuit.

-Jumper Wires                     To connect all the electronic components.
+Jumper Wires         :            To connect all the electronic components.

-Main Switch                      (Optional but recommended) To safely turn power to the 24V adapter on/off.
+Main Switch           :           (Optional but recommended) To safely turn power to the 24V adapter on/off.

 # Software & Setup